 And this is especially true if you are just getting started, and you are still growing your online course business.

-Growing an audience online takes a lot of time, and getting a $200 month bill from the start when you don't have a lot students yet is going to wear on your budget.
+Growing an audience online takes a lot of time, and getting a $200 monthly bill from the start when you don't have a lot of students yet is going to wear on your budget.

 And you can't afford to have poorly designed pages, that's just not an option for you as a course creator, as that would kill your conversion rate.

 It's true that you can always pay a professional to help you set up your website and design your pages, but if you are like me, that's something you would rather avoid.

 If you are looking for an online course platform that is far more straightforward and easy to use, and also way more affordable, I've got a potential alternative for you to consider that might be a better fit for you.

 As someone who’s created online courses for a while now, I felt most platforms were extremely expensive and aimed mostly at other types of professionals like internet marketers.
 But not to the typical online course creator like myself on a budget that just wants to quickly set up a course website.